 Strength-Based Unarmed Brawler Builds in DnD 5e

-Monks are great at a lot of things, but sometimes we want to build Mike Tyson rather than Bruce Lee.
+Monks are great at many things, but sometimes we want to build Mike Tyson rather than Bruce Lee.
 An unarmed Fighter offers several benefits, such as their staying power over long adventuring days and their strong ability to grapple opponents.
-It also opens up builds that don't have Wisdom as a cornerstone stat, allowing a character to be a charistmatic pugilist, or a cunning battlefield tactician.
+It also opens up builds that don’t have Wisdom as a cornerstone stat, allowing a character to be a charismatic pugilist or a cunning battlefield tactician.
 If you want to punch things and use Strength as your primary stat, this guide shows you how to do that in DnD 5e.

 The Unarmed Fighting Style